 Cancer insurance pays benefits to help cover costs pertaining to — you guessed it — cancer.
 In addition to medical expenses, Aflac’s cancer insurance can help pay for nonmedical expenses such as travel and lodging, which can help keep life as normal as possible for policyholders and their families — just like accident and hospital insurance.

 Critical illness insurance also helps cover the costs of cancer, but it doesn't end there.
 As its name indicates, critical illness insurance applies to certain common critical illnesses.
-Paying benefits directly to policyholders (unless benefits are assigned) to use as they see fit, Aflac’s critical illness insurance helps cover the costs of treatments, therapy and more, including the costs of daily living where health insurance doesn’t apply.
+Paying benefits directly to policyholders (unless benefits are assigned) to use as they see fit, Aflac’s critical illness insurance can help cover the costs of treatments, therapy and more, including the costs of daily living where health insurance doesn’t apply.

 Critical illness insurance isn’t a replacement for cancer insurance